How to start an emergency fund completely from scratch

 What is an emergency fund?

-How much money should I aim to save in my emergency fund?
+How much should I save in my emergency fund?

 Where should I keep my emergency fund?